Ear Pinning Without Incisions.

 The reason for protruding ears is the absence of the antihelix fold of the ear.

 - using the Serdev Suture Technique, which involves no incision.
-The cartilage is sewn into the new position, creating the folds of the ear with sutures through skin punctures that leave no scars.
+We suture the cartilage into the new position, creating the folds of the ear with sutures through skin punctures that leave no scars.